Phase-field modeling of fatigue coupled to cyclic plasticity in an energetic formulation: A phase-field model with fatigue effects coupled to cyclic plasticity

 The different dissipative ingredients are introduced in the following dissipation potential:

-where the irreversibility condition~\eqref{IR_model} and the plastic flow relations~\eqref{hardrate}-\eqref{ratchrate} are assumed a priori.
-The coupling term $g'(\alpha)\kappa_s\dot{\alpha}$ was introduced by \citet{alessi2018c} for perfect plasticity to render the dissipation potential a state function.
+The coupling term $g'(\alpha)\kappa_s\dot{\alpha}$ was introduced by \citet{AleMarMauVid2017} for perfect plasticity to render the dissipated energy a state function.
 This idea is also applied here and generalized to the multi-surface hardening case.
-However, due to the dependence on $\bm{\sigma}$ and $\gamma$, only a part of $\phi$ becomes path-independent.
+However, due to the dependence on $\bm{\sigma}$ and $\gamma$, only part of the dissipated energy becomes a state function.
 The plastic dissipation corresponds to the damaged version of equation~\eqref{diss_model0}:

-where dependence on the plastic strain rates is enforced through the hardening and ratcheting rules~\eqref{hardrate}-\eqref{ratchrate}.
+In this expression, we have enforced the constraints that are present in~\eqref{diss_model0} by assuming the hardening and ratcheting laws~\eqref{hardrate} and \eqref{ratchrate}, as will be done hereinafter to simplify the presentation.
 The degradation function $g(\alpha)$ is used to let the plastic yield strength decrease as a function of damage.
-More general choices of functions that comply with \eqref{degrad_prop} are possible, as discussed by \citet{alessi2018c}.
-Herein, we only consider the quadratic function~\eqref{quad_degr}, which is reflected in the coupling term $g'(\alpha)\kappa_s\dot{\alpha}$.
-The phase-field fracture dissipation with fatigue effects reads
+More general choices of functions that comply with \eqref{degrad_prop} are possible.
+Herein, we only consider the quadratic function~\eqref{quad_degr}.
+The phase-field fracture dissipation potential with fatigue effects reads

 where $\eta_\mathrm{d}$ is the damage internal length scale.
-The terms $w'(\alpha)\dot{\alpha}+\eta_\mathrm{d}^2\nabla\alpha\nabla\dot{\alpha}$ constitute the standard phase-field dissipation power, whose time integral yields the regularized fracture energy density.
+The terms $w'(\alpha)\dot{\alpha}+\eta_\mathrm{d}^2\nabla\alpha\cdot\nabla\dot{\alpha}$ constitute the standard phase-field dissipation power, whose time integral yields the regularized fracture energy density.
 This quantity is subject to degradation through $d(\gamma)$, which introduces a path-dependent fatigue effect.
 The function $w(\alpha)$ represents the local dissipated energy due to damage, for which two models (labeled AT-1 and AT-2 after~\citet{ambrosio1990}) are generally adopted~\citep{marigo2016}: